zackJKnight/havent-a-clue/README.md

 ## Bugs

-- Be player 1 with 3 players.
-On player 3's turn, suggest cards that player one does not hold.
-When asked which card Player 1 showed to player 3, the only radio is None.
-Click OK to select None.
-BUG: None is the only option for player 2.
-The suggestions have been cleared.
+- play until you know someone holds all but one of a category.
+The remaining card's background color does not change to indicate the card is a solution.

 ## Tests

 - Be player 1. for first turn suggestion, suggest a suspect not held by you, a weapon held by you, and a location not held by you. indicate that player two showed you the suspect.
 Expect: the suspect is marked as 'known to be held by' (curently by setting background to gray)
 - Be player 1 with 3 players. for player 3 suggestion: suggest a suspect you hold. a location and a weapon you dont hold. it asks if player 1 showed player 3 the suggested cards you hold.
 Should not say 'A Card'
+- Be player 1 with 3 players.
+On player 3's turn, suggest cards that player one does not hold.
+When asked which card Player 1 showed to player 3, the only radio is None.
+Click OK to select None.
+Expected: player 2 can show 'A Card' or 'None' to player 3.